fuzziqersoftware/newserv/README.md

 2. Click the "..." button next to the SP1 menu.
 If you're using the tapserver BBA, enter `127.0.0.1:5059` in the box.
 If you're using the tapserver modem, enter `127.0.0.1:5058` in the box.
 (If newserv isn't running on the same machine as Dolphin, replace 127.0.0.1 with newserv's IP address.)
 3. In PSO's network settings, enable DHCP ("Automatically obtain an IP address"), set DNS server address to "Automatic", and leave DHCP Hostname as "Not set".
 Leave the proxy server settings blank.
 4. Start an online game.

+### PSO Xbox

+Unfortunately, you can't easily host a private server for PSO Xbox because the Xbox version of the game tunnels its connections through Xbox Live.
+There is a modern replacement for Xbox Live named [Insignia](https://insignia.live/), which supports the three main PSO Xbox servers, but as of now does not support other private PSO servers.

 ### PSO BB